Elites

 Introduction

-“Elites” is a sociological concept born at the beginning of the 20th century and defined especially by Vilfredo Pareto.
-The concept has been employed and specified by the most prestigious sociologists, such as Raymond Aron, Robert Dahl, Talcott Parsons, and Charles Wright Mills.
-It designates either the groups situated at the top of the social ladder of a society, and who generally rule it, or the persons who dominate a social group whatever its place in the social ladder of this society.
-In this last meaning (often called “pluralist”), it is possible to identify the elite of a subaltern social group like the workers or the peasantry or, in the colonial context, natives; the stress is not on power but on the capacity of each individual to shape his or her place in the society.
-“Elites” is particularly in favor with social historians of the early modern period because it allowed escaping the unproductive debate “order” versus “class” and not being misled by the specificities of different kinds of upper groups (administrative, commercial, religious).
-It is particularly convenient to describe the colonial societies, where the Old World hierarchies were often blurred and where upward and downward social mobilities were high.
-As in Europe, these elites exercised their authority on dependents and subalterns through political power, cultural superiority, and wealth.
-But the specificities of the colonial situation in the Americas and the Caribbean explained the fact that they developed harsher forms of subordination especially aimed against white indentured servants or Amerindian and African slaves.
+“Elites” is a sociological concept born at the beginning of the twentieth century and defined especially by Vilfredo Pareto.
+The concept has been employed and specified by the most prestigious sociologists, such as Max Weber, Raymond Aron, Robert Dahl, Talcott Parsons, or Charles Wright Mills.
+It commonly designates the group situated at the top of the social ladder of a society, and who dominates this society in every domain.
+It may also be used to identify the persons who dominate a social group whatever its place in the social ladder.
+In this last meaning (often called “pluralist”), it is possible to identify the elite of subaltern groups such as the workers, peasants, or, in the colonial context, natives.
+“Elites” is particularly in favor with social historians of the early modern period: it allows escaping the debate “order” versus “class”; it avoids being misled by the specificities of different kinds of upper groups (administrative, commercial, religious).
+It facilitates thinking on the diversity of the dominate groups of the society in economic and social terms as well as in gender terms.
+Elites is a particularly convenient term for describing the upper classes of the colonial societies during the early modern period.
+The European hierarchies based on ranks and degrees were often blurred in colonies because upward and downward social mobilities were high, especially at the beginning of the settlements, and because whiteness was often seen as a unifying element, especially in the Caribbean.
+As in Europe, elites in British, Dutch, French, Portuguese, and Spanish Atlantics exercised their authority on dependents and subalterns through political power, cultural superiority, and wealth.
+But the specificities of the colonial situation in the Americas and the Caribbean explained the fact that they developed harsher forms of subordinations.
+Violence and coercion were especially aimed against white indentured servants; Amerindians, even if forms of native nobility were often acknowledged; and African slaves.

 General Overviews

 There is no general synthesis on elites in the Americas or in the Atlantic world during the early modern period despite some calls for it, such as Langue 2005 and Laux, et al. 2009.
-Bowen 1996, which encompasses the whole British Empire, and Roper and van Ruymbeke 2007, which focuses on a specific kind of elite all around the Atlantic world, are partial exceptions.
-It is true that the number of particular works concerning the Atlantic or imperial elites is amazing—see Ponce Leiva and Amadori 2006—and these works can be approached through different perspectives, especially politically, economically, or culturally.
-The various bibliographies consist mainly of case studies, and the similarities between the elites of different European empires, for example, in terms of their composition or their relations to power, tend to disappear under local variations.
-There are also differences between historiographies.
-Historians of the Spanish and Portuguese Empires are particularly keen to study administrative or municipal elites, while specialists of the English Atlantic, or of the British Empire, tend to focus on merchants’ networks or on masters of plantations.
+Bowen 1996, on the British Empire, or Soares da Cunha, et al. 2005, on the Iberian empires, are partial exceptions.
+Roper and van Ruymbeke 2007 focuses on the proprietors of colony, a specific kind of elite all around the Atlantic world.
+Monographs on Atlantic or imperial elites are numerous —see Ponce Leiva and Amadori 2006—but these works use different perspectives, especially political, economic, or cultural.
+The similarities between the elites of different European empires, for example, in terms of their composition or their relations to power, tend then to disappear under local variations.
+Historians of the Spanish and Portuguese Empires have been particularly keen to study administrative or municipal elites, while specialists of the English Atlantic, or of the British Empire, tend to focus on merchants’ networks or on masters of plantations.
 Using the notions of social reproduction and social mobility, some historians are keen to explore the social frontiers inside the upper classes and between the upper class and the various forms of middle classes (Büschges and Langue 2005).

 Bowen, H. V. Elites, Enterprise and the Making of the British Overseas Empire, 1688–1775.
 Basingstoke, UK: Palgrave Macmillan, 1996.